 top of page

-Aug 27: Procession day, settling in tents, oral transmission/empowerment for retreatants.
+Aug 30: Procession day, settling in tents, oral transmission for retreatants.

-If you have any questions about the retreat, have already attended retreat and wish to attend again, or wish to join the volunteer helpers crew, contact our Krodhikali Retreat secretary Andra Samelson at throma13@gmail.com.
+Registration for the retreat opens April 1st and ends on July 31st or when registration is full.
+There is a strict limit of 165 retreatants.
+To register for the retreat, have already attended retreat and wish to attend again, wish to join the volunteer helpers crew, or if you have any questions about the retreat, please contact our Krodhikali Retreat secretary Andra Samelson at throma13@gmail.com

-If you wish to attend the retreat and/or Krodhikali Wangchen for the first time, send your request to Garab Rinpoche at for.gadorin@gmail.com.
+If you wish to attend the retreat and/or Krodhikali Wangchen for the first time, please first send your request to Garab Rinpoche directly at for.gadorin@gmail.com

 Fee